-Since its foundation five years ago, Recirquel Company Budapest with the leading of its founder and artistic director Bence Vági has toured to several places around Hungary and the world.
+Since its foundation six years ago, Recirquel Company Budapest with the leading of its founder and artistic director Bence Vági has toured to several places around Hungary and the world.
 Vági's aim was to develop a unique, permissive expression of Eastern–Central Europe's cultural heritage that would narrow the distance between physical theatre, dance and circus – and to introduce this new genre of contemporary circus to the world.

 In 2012 Bence Vági invited 11 young and talented acrobats from Hungary’s circus art school to create a performance for the 20th anniversary of Sziget Festival.

 After the success of this first show, the young company attracted appreciative audiences and was invited by Müpa Budapest, Palace of Arts and the Budapest Spring Festival to realise the company’s first contemporary circus production designed for a theatre stage.
 The creation of ’Night Circus’ was followed by other successful Recirquel productions: the premiere of The Naked Clown at the Budapest Spring Festival 2014, ’Paris de Nuit’ in the autumn of the same year, ’Non Solus’ at the Budapest Autumn Festival in 2015 and finally ’Adieu!’ in 2017.

 Since the successful premiere of Hungary’s first contemporary circus production until nowadays all five Recirquel productions have remained in the repertory of Müpa Budapest, and run with full house over the year.

 Throughout its international tours, Recirquel performed at numerous prestigous venues such as the Tel-Aviv Opera, the Palais des Festival et des Congrés of Cannes or the Columbian Festival Iberoamericano de Teatro de Bogotá, one of the world’s largest performing arts festivals.